PaulZC/Iridium_9603_Beacon/RockBLOCK.md

 [Iridium_Beacon_BIN_to_KML_RockBLOCK.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_BIN_to_KML_RockBLOCK.py) will convert the .bin SBD attachments downloaded by
 [Iridium_Beacon_GMail_Downloader_RockBLOCK.py](https://github.com/PaulZC/Iridium_9603_Beacon/blob/master/Python/Iridium_Beacon_GMail_Downloader_RockBLOCK.py) into .kml files which can be opened in Google Earth.
-The path of the beacon can be shown as a: 2D (course over ground) or 3D (course and altitude) linestring; points (including message sequence numbers); and arrows (indicating the heading of the beacon).
+The path of the beacon can be shown as: 2D (course over ground) or 3D (course and altitude) linestring; points (labelled with message sequence numbers); and arrows (indicating the heading of the beacon).

 ## Required Python 2.7 Libraries